Limban Resort Tadoba logo

 Everything you need to know before, during, and after your Tadoba safari

-Our team checks the forest department's real-time gate availability against your preferred dates before you commit to a room.
-When you arrive, your seat in the jungle is already confirmed: the gate, the naturalist, the vehicle, the timing.
+Our team checks the forest department's real-time gate availability against your preferred dates before anything is confirmed.
+When you arrive, your seat in the jungle is already confirmed — the gate, the guide, the vehicle, the timing.
 We handle the permits, the entry fees, and any contingency planning around closures or weather.
 The only thing on your itinerary is the safari itself.

 Core gates close every Tuesday; buffer zones close every Wednesday.
 For guests staying more than two nights, this is actually useful: the alternating pattern means we can always put you in the jungle, just through a different door.